Securing Neural Networks with Knapsack Optimization: Method

-One can use patches of different size for different channels in the network, and our goal is to determine the optimal size for each individual channel.
-We formulate this problem as a discrete constraint optimization problem, where we set a desired DReLU budget $\mathcal{B}$, and attempt to allocate this budget in the most efficient manner.
+\paragraph{Knapsack Optimization} Our goal is to adhere to some DReLU budget $\mathcal{B}$, with minimal degradation to the network performance.
+To achieve this, we solve for the Block-ReLU patch size.
+We draw inspiration from the Rate-Distortion~\cite{berger2003rate} theory.
+We devise a distortion measure which serves as a proxy for the network performance and the rate is addressed as the ratio between the number of bReLUs to the number of ReLUs: $\frac{\#\text{bReLUs}}{\# \text{ReLUs}}$.

-In what follows, the term $C_i$ denotes the $i^{th}$ channel in a neural network such that all of its channels are enumerated across all of its layers.
-To illustrate, in a network consisting of two layers, with the first layer having 32 channels and the second layer having 64 channels, $C_{40}$ would refer to the $8^{th}$ channel in the second layer.
+Different layers in the neural correspond to different feature hierarchies and different channels within the same layer correspond to different features.
+Therefore, determining a neighbourhood size or patch-size for the bReLU operation is \emph{channel} dependent.
+We enumerate the channels across the network and denote $C_i$ the $i^{th}$ channel in a neural network.
+For example, in a network consisting of two layers, with $32$ channels in the first layer and $64$ in the second layer, $C_{40}$ would refer to the $8^{th}$ channel in the second layer.

-Now, we define $P_{i}$ as the list of patch-sizes available for selection by $C_{i}$, and $P_{ij}$ as the $j$-th item within this list. $\mathcal{D}(i, j)$ is then defined as the distortion caused to the network as a result of replacing the ReLUs of $C_{i}$ with a bReLU of patch size $P_{ij}$.
+Next, we define $P_{i}$ as the list of patch-sizes available for selection by $C_{i}$, and $P_{ij}$ as the $j$-th item within this list. $\mathcal{D}(i, j)$ is then defined as the distortion caused to the network as a result of replacing the ReLUs of $C_{i}$ with a bReLU of patch size $P_{ij}$.

+The parameter we optimize is the patch-size $P_{ij}$.
+Evaluating the network's performance for each patch-size configuration is exponentially complex with the number of patches (proportional to $L^{k}$, where $L$ is the number of channels in the network and $k$ is the number of patch-size options).

+To address this challenge, we introduce two relaxations for this task.
+First, we devise a distortion measure to serve as a proxy for the network performance degradation.
+We choose to measure this distortion by quantifying the change in the network activation for the same inputs.
+This makes distortion a general purpose solution for both classification and Semantic Segmentation.
+Clearly, future work can discuss other types of distortion methods.